andersslarsen/Big-Data-Architecture-Part-One/README.md

 # TDT4305---Big-Data---Part-One
-First part of an assignment in the course TDT4305 - Big Data Architectures
+This repository is a part of an assignment in the course TDT4305 - Big Data Architectures, and consists of several tasks regarding the extraction and manipulation of data in large data-sets.